RIAPS/riaps-integration/riaps-x86runtime/README.md

 - When asked which network interface to use, pick the most appropriate to your system configuration.

 - The VM will launch with a username of vagrant.
+Select the **RIAPS App Developer** username

-Select the appropriate user name:  RIAPS App Developer
+    - **The default password for RIAPS App Developer is 'riaps'**

-    **The default password for app developer is riaps.
-The password for vagrant user is vagrant.**
+    - **The password for vagrant user is 'vagrant'**

-- After the script completes, setup the Network Interface to select the interface connected to the router where remote RIAPS nodes will be attached.
+- After the vagrant script completes, setup the Network Interface to select the interface connected to the router where remote RIAPS nodes will be attached.

     - Determine the desired ethernet interface